alttester/EXAMPLES-CSharp-Cloud-Services-AltTrashCat/README.md

 ## Prerequisite

 1. Download and install [.NET SDK](https://dotnet.microsoft.com/en-us/download).
-2. Create a public virtual machine following the rules from this article. - insert the saucelabs article here
+2. Have a virtual machine with AltTester Desktop installed on it, which can either be a Windows virtual machine running AltTester Desktop in GUI mode or a Linux machine running in batch mode (note that the batch mode requires an [AltTester license](https://alttester.com/alttester/#pricing)).
 3. Have a TrashCat build [instrumented with AltTester SDK 2.0.*](https://alttester.com/walkthrough-tutorial-upgrading-trashcat-to-2-0-x/#Instrument%20TrashCat%20with%20AltTester%20Unity%20SDK%20v.2.0.x).
 This build needs to have the predefined IP, the IP address of the previous virtual machine.
 4. Have [AltTester Desktop app, 2.0.*](https://alttester.com/alttester/) installed on the virtual machine (to have AltServer waiting for connections from AltDriver).
 - For SDK v 2.0.* => need to use AltTester Desktop 2.0.*